wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

 The DAPL DNS/RDNS server programs gdns_server and grdns_server are designed to deliver historic DNS records to the gdns and grdns client utllities.
-The server components both read these records from a turnkey datastore that require regular updates.
+The server components both read these records from a turnkey datastore that requires regular updates.
 After an initial DAPL install, the datastore need to be built from scratch (It is too big for a GIT repository).

 DATASTORE FORMAT